hexagon-oss/vhdl_prng/README.txt

 Although LFSRs are commonly used, their output exhibits strong correlations.
 Furthermore, correctly generating multi-bit random words with LFSRs is tricky.

+NOTE: This library is not suitable for cryptographic applications
+      (such as generating passwords, encryption keys).
-NOTE: None of the RNGs in this package are cryptographic random number
+      Most of the RNGs in this library are cryptographically weak.
-      generators.
-These generators are not suitable for cryptography.

   Xoroshiro128+ RNG